-This follows a bizarre phenomenon of tourists posing naked for photos at the temples, which they then share on social media.
+This follows a bizarre phenomenon of tourists posing naked for photos at the temples, which they then shared on social media.
 APSARA first threatened to take legal action after Facebook images were discovered on a Chinese site of female Asian tourists posing in nothing but harem pants and headscarves back in 2013.

 Guide to Angkor Wat and Angkor Archaeological Park Code of Conduct

-It explains that one of APSARA’s goals is to “harmonise tourist experiences with public safety and respect towards our community” and then outlines the new Code.
-Aside from clothing, the Code covers:
+The pamphlets and signs explain that one of APSARA’s goals is to “harmonise tourist experiences with public safety and respect towards our community” and then outline the Code.
+The APSARA Authority’s Angkor website has more information.

 - Monuments: visitors are prohibited from “touching carvings, sitting on fragile structures, leaning on temple structures, moving archaeological artifacts and graffiti”.
 Backpacks, umbrellas with sharp tips and tripods are discouraged from being taken into the temples.

 - Sacred sites: tourists are informed that loud conversation, noise, and other inappropriate behaviour are offensive and are asked to “keep calm and be respectful”.

 - Restricted Areas: visitors are asked to comply with all signs for their “own safety and the sustainability of Angkor” and not climb on loose stones.